For crisp, wrinkle-free shirts that make an impression.

 Check the shirt’s label.
 Cotton and cotton blends can tolerate a hot iron, while polyester blends need a cooler setting.
 The manufacturer’s label should spell it out clearly, but when in doubt, start with a low setting and increase the heat until wrinkles in the shirt begin to respond.

 Is it clean?
 Ironing over existing stains can set them permanently.
-Don’t risk it: Choose a detergent that works for both whites and colours, like Ariel 3in1 PODS Washing Capsules Regular, and use a liquid fabric softener.
+Don’t risk it: Choose a detergent that works for both whites and coloured clothes, like Ariel 3in1 PODS Washing Capsules Original, and use a dose of liquid fabric softener.
 For a long-lasting scent use Lenor.

 Press the collar.
 Begin with the underside, working from the centre of the collar out toward the points.
 Turn over and repeat on the other side of the collar.

 Press the shoulders.
 Place one shoulder over the narrow end of your ironing board.
 Starting at the yoke (where the collar meets the body of the shirt), iron toward the centre of the back.
 Repeat the process on the other side.